 105. Find ways to be accountable.
 (A mentor, possibly?)

 106. Commit to growing and thriving!

 Since 2012, smart women around the world have chosen SAS for Women to partner them through the challenging experience of reinvention.
 If you are aching to get to that place of independence, but are still grappling with momentous change (divorce? career transition? empty nesting? widowhood?), connect with us a for a free coaching session.
-We promise — whether you work further with us or not — you will walk away with a next step in securing that future, that future of power and real, genuine living.
+We promise — whether you work further with us or not — you will walk away with a next step in securing your future of real, genuine living.